cnlohr/ch32v003fun/examples/spi_dac/README.md

 * DAC pin 6 (LCH) - left channel output
 * DAC pin 8 (RCH) - right channel output

-Connect an oscilloscope to the left and right channel outputs and observe sine and sawtooth waves at different frequencies.
+Connect an oscilloscope to the left and right channel outputs and observe a sine waveform at 187Hz on the right channel output and a sawtooth wave at 47Hz on the left channel output.